mixonic/rfcs/text/0000-glimmer-component.md

 How much of current `computed` do we want to bake into Glimmer?
 Can we do more automatic tracking?

 Plain getters are ideal from a developer ergonomics standpoint.
-But without some smart depenency tracking, they spread contagious volatility throughout the component hierarchy.
+But without some smart dependency tracking, they spread contagious volatility throughout the component hierarchy.

 It would not be unreasonable to adopt a rule like Vue, which says that all automatically tracked properties need to be present at initialization (so that getters can be installed for them).